 For a full description of the services and benefits provided by Yale Health, please refer to the Yale Health Student Handbook, available from the Member Services Department, 203.432.0246, 55 Lock Street, PO Box 208237, New Haven CT 06520-8237.

 Proof of vaccination is a pre-entrance requirement determined by the Connecticut State Department of Public Health.
-Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2020.
+Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2022.
 Please access the Incoming Student Vaccination Record form for graduate and professional students at https://yalehealth.yale.edu/new-graduate-and-professional-student-forms.
 Connecticut state regulation requires that this form be completed and signed, for each student, by a physician, nurse practitioner, or physician’s assistant.
 The form must be completed, independent of any and all health insurance elections or coverage chosen.
-Once the form has been completed, the information must be entered into the Yale Medicat online system (available after June 20), and all supporting documents must be uploaded to http://yale.medicatconnect.com.
-The final deadline is August 1.
+Once the form has been completed, the information must be entered into the Yale Vaccine Portal (available after June 20), and all supporting documents must be uploaded to http://yale.medicatconnect.com.
+The final deadline is July 15.

-Measles, mumps, rubella, and varicella All students who were born after January 1, 1957, are required to provide proof of immunization against measles (rubeola), mumps, German measles (rubella), and varicella.
+Measles, mumps, rubella, and varicella All students are required to provide proof of immunization against measles (rubeola), mumps, German measles (rubella), and varicella.
 Connecticut state regulation requires two doses of measles vaccine, two doses of mumps vaccine, two doses of rubella vaccine, and two doses of varicella vaccine.
-The first dose must have been given on or after January 1, 1980, and after the student’s first birthday; the second dose must have been given at least thirty (30) days after the first dose.
+The first dose must have been given after the student’s first birthday; the second dose must have been given at least twenty-eight (28) days after the first dose.
 If dates of vaccination are not available, titer results (blood test) demonstrating immunity may be substituted for proof of vaccination.
 The cost for all vaccinations and/or titers rests with the student, as these vaccinations are considered to be a pre-entrance requirement by the Connecticut State Department of Public Health.
-Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2020.
+Students who are not compliant with this state regulation will not be permitted to register for classes or move into the dormitories for the fall term, 2022.

 TB screening The University requires tuberculosis screening for all incoming students who have lived or traveled outside of the United States within the past year.